 The Mk 1 Focus was a terrific car to drive even in 1.4-litre form, and while the RS model is already a classic icon there’s a ‘lesser’ model that’s arguably a better car to drive.
 The 2.0-litre Focus ST 170 boasted terrific handling, with none of the torque-steer of the RS, and – here’s the best bit – can still be found in good nick for under a grand.
 The only thing that let it down in its day was its tall gear ratios and conservative looks – although some might find that appealing, especially the stealthy estate version.

 Introduced in 2004, the Fiesta ST150 was the first performance iteration of the Mk 6 Fiesta and demonstrated just how good the small Ford’s chassis was.
-Sports seats and multi-spoke alloys completed the look, while power came from a 148bhp, 1.6-litre engine.
+Sports seats and multi-spoke alloys completed the look, while power came from a naturally-aspirated 2-litre engine that served up 148bhp.
 The challenge is finding one that hasn’t been modified.
 But if you do you’ll be rewarded with one of the sweetest-handling hot hatchbacks of the era.

 Ford celebrated its 2000 British Touring Car Championship victory with the ST200, which was based on the 2.5 V6 ST24 model.
 With 199bhp and plenty of torque, it was both punchy and agile, while its touring car looks made it an instant hit.
 There was even an estate model.
 Be wary of rust, but you’ll still get one for under £2000.